Title IX and Sex Discrimination

 Title IX is a law, passed under the Education Amendments of 1972, which protects people from discrimination based on sex in education programs and activities that receive federal financial assistance.

-It covers sex discrimination by employees, students or third parties.
+Title IX covers sex discrimination by employees, students or third parties.

 What does sex discrimination include?